Danncode10/Work1/Docs/DannFramework_docs/Phase 1: Project Planning & Problem Definition.md

 ---

-## **1.10 Monetization Strategy (Suggested & Improved)**
+## **1.10 Monetization Strategy (Version 2+)**

 ### **Questions**

 - **Does this web/app have premium features?**

-    Yes.
-Premium features are planned for advanced and value-added functionality, including:
+    Monetization is deferred for Version 1.
+Premium features are planned for Version 2+ and include advanced and value-added functionality, such as:

     - Editing and sharing personalized recipes
     - Advanced meal planning tools